-The PaxSmart addition to the Mobile App works in tandem with the PodID feature that identifies essential things about the extract you are vaping.
-PaxSmart can also detect what strain you are vaping and, if enabled, will automatically suggest the ideal temperature for that particular strain or optimal flavor via the Expert Temp feature.
+The PaxSmart addition to the Mobile App works with the PodID feature.
+It identifies essential things about the extract you are vaping.
+PaxSmart can also detect what strain you are vaping.
+The Expert Temp feature will automatically suggest the ideal temperature for that particular strain.

-The temperature is suggested by the oil maker and loaded onto that pod’s unique NFC-tag.
+The oil maker suggested the temperature and loaded it onto that pod’s unique NFC tag.
 Users can also set their preferred temperature for a specific strain and then set it via the app, so it remembers whenever that pod is installed.

 The feature only works with an individual pod.
-Users have to re-enter their preferred temperature again when they install a new pod.
+Users must re-enter their preferred temperature when installing a pod.
 For iOS users, though, the device still has four preset temperatures that range from:

 - Low: 520F